Pat Freiermuth Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Season Stats

-- Freiermuth has racked up 444 yards on 54 receptions with seven touchdowns, averaging 27.8 yards per game, on 70 targets.
+- This season Freiermuth has 54 catches (on 70 targets) for 444 yards and seven touchdowns, averaging 27.8 yards per game.

-- Freiermuth has been the target of 11.3% (70 total) of his team's 620 passing attempts this season.

-- Freiermuth (18 red zone targets) has been the recipient of 19.4% of his team's 93 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Freiermuth's matchup with the Ravens.